jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ![Autoscaler Logic Flow\label{autoscaler_overview}][design_autoscaler_overview]

-#### HTTP REST API
+##### HTTP REST API

 The CPAB exposes a HTTP REST API for runtime interactions with the CPA.
 The API allows triggering the autoscaler through a HTTP request, retrieving metrics without evaluating, and retrieving evaluations without scaling as part of a dry run.

-This API allows the CPA to be integrated as part of a wider system and allow for manual control over the autoscaler.
+This API allows the CPAB to be controlled externally, either through an automated process or manuall.
+This is highly useful, with the possibility of automated control allowing integration of a CPA with a wider system.
+The ability to manually control the CPAB is useful for development and testing of a CPA, while also allowing administrators to have live control over the CPA.

 The REST API is versioned to ensure compatiblity across new versions, starting at API version `v1`.
 This is usable as `/api/<VERSION>/endpoint` to prevent breaking API changes from disrupting systems/workflows.

-##### HTTP REST API v1
+Specification of `v1` of the API:

-###### Get Metrics
+**Get Metrics**

-**URL** : `/api/v1/metrics`
+*Route* : `/api/v1/metrics`

-**Method** : `GET`
+*Method* : `GET`

 Used to run metric gathering and return the results.

-###### Create Evaluation
+**Create Evaluation**

-**URL** : `/api/v1/evaluation`
+*Route* : `/api/v1/evaluation`

-**Method** : `POST`
+*Method* : `POST`

 Used to evaluate metrics and then scale based on them.

 #### Configuration Options

-Configuration for the CPA is available at both build time and deploy time.
+Configuration for the CPA is available at both container-build time and deploy time.
 This configuration is provided through either a YAML configuration file that is built into the Docker image at build time, or through environment variables injected into the Docker container at runtime.
 Both configurations are usable at the same time, with runtime configuration taking precedence and overwriting the build time configuration.

 The following options are be configurable: